You are here

 Optoelectronics, Photonics and Optical Telecommunications team

-The OPTO team is involved in both fundamental and applied research in the development and study of new photonics technologies and their applications in systems and components for telecommunications.
+The OPTO team is involved in both fundamental and applied research for the development and study of new photonics technologies and their applications.
+It investigates new concepts of complex or agile system.

 Goals and Research Areas

 Current research is being developed in three main focus areas: